rnleach/pyrometeopy/README.md

 # meteopy
-Tools for experimenting with meteorological data for Bufkit soundings.
+Tools for experimenting with meteorological data from Bufkit soundings.
+These are almost entirely focused on analyzing stability related to wildfire plumes.